FuzzyBunnys/FusorResearchReading/index.md

 - [Topology and Geometry](https://www.youtube.com/playlist?list=PLTBqohhFNBE_09L0i-lf3fYXF5woAbrzJ) - Dr. Tadashi Tokieda - A fantastic course and a very good introduction to Topology.
 Again, I watched all the videos and took notes.
 It familiarized me with the field and also provided tremendous insight in to what mathematics really is and how it operates.
 To quote Dr. Tokieda: "that's what mathematics is, an analogy".
 - [Differential Forms](https://www.youtube.com/watch?v=PaWj0WxUxGg&list=PL22w63XsKjqzQZtDZO_9s2HEMRJnaOTX7&index=1) - Dr. Michael Penn - A great overview of differential forms that I completed in the spring of 2021.
 There's some hints that more videos might be added in the future, but currently it was a great introduction to modern methods of expressing Maxwell's Equations.
 - [Particle in Cell Fundamentals](https://www.particleincell.com/pic-fundamentals/) - - A great introduction to particle in cell simulations for plasmas.
 I was able to purchase the course as a student at a discount for $25.
 I took notes of all the videos and it was a great help for writing my own initial PIC simulation.
-- [Center Manifolds, Normal Forms and Bifurcations](https://www.youtube.com/playlist?list=PLUeHTafWecAVblNx278wBxkIQXw7iJws3) - Dr. Shane Ross - Currently halfway through this series of videos taking notes as I go.
+- [Center Manifolds, Normal Forms and Bifurcations](https://www.youtube.com/playlist?list=PLUeHTafWecAVblNx278wBxkIQXw7iJws3) - Dr. Shane Ross - Have finished this series and really enjoyed it.
+Not too long (only 10 videos), and it filled in some gaps that weren't possible to cover given time constraints in my intermediate ODE's course.
+Lots of neat new things about manifolds and normal forms!
 - [Imaginary Numbers are Real](https://www.youtube.com/playlist?list=PLiaHhY2iBX9g6KIvZ_703G3KJXapKkNaF) - Welch Labs - Complex numbers appear everywhere in electrical engineering and since I didn't feel especially confident with them after completing my SAIT diploma, I worked through this series of videos along with the associated workbook.
 A wonderful short tutorial on complex numbers that goes all the way up to advanced concepts and lets you dip your toe in to some fascinating mathematics.

 **Websites**